centrica-engineering/nucleus-docs/docs/components/ns-inputter.md

 ### Considerations of best practices

-* Use defined conventions for common fields
+* Use defined conventions for common fields.
-* Use standard examples for placeholder copy
+* Use standard examples for placeholder copy.
-* If you are asking for first and last name within a text input, spell check should be disabled
+* If you are asking for first and last name within a text input, spell check should be disabled.
-* Refer to the text input auto complete definitions
+* Refer to the text input auto complete definitions.
-* Always try and have a default selected radio button unless....
+* Always try and have a default selected radio button unless... .

 ## Feedback

 * Do you have insights or concerns to share?
 You can raise an issue via [Github bugs](https://github.com/ConnectedHomes/nucleus/issues/new?assignees=&labels=Bug&template=a--bug-report.md&title=[bug]%20[NAME%20OF%20COMPONENET]).
-* See all the issues already raised via [Github issues](https://github.com/connectedHomes/nucleus/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3ABug+[NAME%20OF%20COMPONENET])
+* See all the issues already raised via [Github issues](https://github.com/connectedHomes/nucleus/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3ABug+[NAME%20OF%20COMPONENET]).

-💩 🎉 🦄 You can also contact the team on Slack on the `product-nucleus` channel!
+💩 🎉 🦄 You can also contact the team on Slack on the `#product-nucleus` channel!

-## Related links